viniciuscatelani/E-commerce-Conversion-Causal-Baeysian-Optimization/README.md

 * **Review the User Assignment Logic:** The system responsible for assigning a `USER_ID` to a `VARIANT_NAME` must be audited to ensure that assignment is sticky (persists across sessions) and exclusive upon the first exposure.
 * **Implement Server-Side Exclusion:** Introduce a mechanism (e.g., in the Experimentation Platform or database) that prevents a user's ID from being logged for a second, different variant once they have been exposed to the first.

 ---
+### Data Source

+This analysis uses the public A/B testing dataset sourced from **Kaggle** [[link to Kaggle dataset](https://www.kaggle.com/datasets/sergylog/ab-test-data)].
+The data forms the foundation of our Causal Inference exercise.

+---